 Pre-exposure Vaccination is recommended for anyone involved in occupations that put them at high risk of rabies exposure.
 People with continuing high risk of exposure, such as veterinarians, should have their serum tested for rabies antibodies every 2 years; others working with live rabies virus in laboratories or vaccine production facilities who are at risk of inapparent exposure should be tested every 6 months.
 Those with a titre level of <0.5 IU/mL should be given a booster dose of either HDCV OR PCECV.

 All domestic animals should be vaccinated in areas where rabies is known to occur.
 Canada is not rabies free.
 Animal owners should consult with their veterinarian about an appropriate vaccination schedule for their pets and livestock.

-If you have had a rabies exposure, visit Animal Bites and Scratches or call the Sudbury & District Health Unit at 705.522.9200 as soon as possible.
+If you have had a rabies exposure, visit Animal Bites and Scratches or call Public Health Sudbury & Districts at 705.522.9200 as soon as possible.